Kristina01111000/Drws_site/README.md

 - walking
 - swimming
 - Hiking
-- I feel so much better after my walk today, and i did not anticipate that
 - the weather was so nice today, it made my time gardening better

 Nutrition group